anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)

-Normally, an application service provides methods for retrieving view models of domain state.
-However, for complex user interfaces it would be inefficient to construct view models in an application service method requiring too many dependencies.
+Normally, application services provide methods for retrieving view models of domain state.
+However, for complex user interfaces it would be inefficient to construct view models in an application service method requiring many dependencies.
 By using a view model repository however, we facilitate access to view models in a more efficient manner.
 Consequently, the UI controller uses the application service, that in turn, uses the view model repository to provide presentation models.
-A view model repository then uses as many dependency necessary to fulfill the presentation layers request.
-Sometimes it may be advantageous to use view model repositories directly in UI controllers without.
-At worst, we may end up with a useless passthrough layer.
+A view model repository then uses as many dependency necessary to fulfill the presentation layer requests.
+It may be advantageous to use view model repositories directly in UI controllers without a passthrough layer.

 **» Why CQRS in the frontend?**<br/>